 Researching how the Black Kite experiences territoriality lead to following Vinciane Despret's ideas of modes of existence as a bird, cultural references such as stealing underwear from the washing lines in "A Winter's Tale", to the influence of white coloured rubbish becoming an indicator of territory.

-The research resulted in opening up the interspecies borders by formulating a question of "Would you like to live here?" to the Black Kite in the form of white textiles and staging this question at the interspecies border, the washing line.
+The research resulted in opening up the interspecies borders by formulating a question of "Would you like to live here?" to the Black Kite in the form of a range of homeware created from embroidery and found white textiles and staging this question at the interspecies border, the washing line.

 Above : Live-stream of Black Kite’s nesting, picture of a Black Kite’s nest